upcmd/updocs-content/logs/c0109_vvvv.md

       "jerry": "this is jerry in task scope"
     })

-    boring_hypatia0: overall final exec vars:
+    berserk_bell1: overall final exec vars:

     (*core.Cache)({
-      "jerry": "this is jerry in task scope",
+      "tom": "this is tom",
-      "tom": "this is tom"
+      "jerry": "this is jerry in task scope"
     })

       located task-> 2 [subtask1]: